aergoio/guide/source/specs/names.rst

 Names are stored in the state of the special account :code:`aergo.name`.
 They are created and updated using special governance transactions.
 Refer to `transaction types <transaction-types.html>`_ for the technical specification of these actions.
-Governance transactions currently don't require any fee, but the name system requires aergo determined by DAO voting to be included in the transaction.
-It
+Governance transactions don't require any fee, but the name system requires an amount of aergo to be included in the transaction.
+This amount is determined by the DAO vote "nameprice".
+You can check the current name price in the ChainInfo.
+When using the CLI, the price is automatically set.

 Transactions that create or update names are effective after they are included in a block.
 That means that you can only refer to new or updated names in the following block.